Rose Marie: Early life and childhood career

-To counteract these rumors, NBC arranged for her to undertake a national stage tour, and she appeared in a few short films including Baby Rose Marie the Child Wonder (1929), a Vitaphone sound short.
+To counteract these rumors, NBC arranged for her to undertake a national stage tour, and she appeared in a few short films, including Baby Rose Marie the Child Wonder (1929), a Vitaphone sound short.
 Between 1930 and 1938, she made 17 recordings, three of which were not issued.
-Her first issued record, recorded on March 10, 1932, featured accompaniment by Fletcher Henderson's orchestra, one of the leading African American jazz orchestras of the day.
+Her first issued one, recorded on March 10, 1932, featured accompaniment by Fletcher Henderson's orchestra, one of the leading African-American jazz orchestras of the day.
 Henderson and the band were said to be in the RCA Victor studios recording the four songs they were intending to produce that day and were asked to accompany Baby Rose Marie, reading from a stock arrangement.

 She continued to appear in films through the mid-1930s, making shorts and one feature picture, International House (1933), with W. C. Fields for Paramount.

 Adult career

 As she entered adulthood, Rose Marie turned to nightclub and lounge performances.
 According to her autobiography Hold the Roses, she was assisted in her career by many members of organized crime, including Al Capone and Bugsy Siegel.
 In 1946, Siegel invited her to be the opening act at his newly built Flamingo Hotel and casino in Las Vegas, Nevada.
-Because of the Flamingo's organized crime ties, she had to seek permission to perform in other casinos and remained loyal to "the boys" at the Flamingo for the rest of her life.
+Because of the Flamingo's organized-crime ties, she had to seek permission to perform in other casinos and remained loyal to "the boys" at the Flamingo for the rest of her life.

-Concurrently with her nightclub work, Rose Marie continued to work in radio, earning the nickname "Darling of the Airwaves".
+Concurrently with her nightclub work, Rose Marie continued to work in radio, earning the nickname "Darling of the Airwaves"..
+She appeared as a guest on The Jimmy Durante Show on 31 March 1948.